focus-trap/tabbable/README.md

 Also: This plugin ignores the rarely used `<area>` and `<object>` elements, which are focusable in some circumstances.
 (If you need them, maybe PR?)

 *Feedback more than welcome!*

-## Development

-Lint with `npm run lint`.

-Test with `npm run test-dev`, which will give you a URL to open in your browser.
-Look at the console log for TAP output.